radkinz/searching-for-satisfaction/README.md

 ### **_OUTCOME AND REFLECTION_**

 #### **Functional Requirements:**
+- [X] It should run without large-scale errors.
+- [ ] It should take in multiple user inputs, which it can use to search.
+- [X] It should provide the user with a song that aptly matches their inputs.
+- [X] It should utilize the inputs to search the index.
+- [ ] It should count the number of times that a page has been visited.
+- [X] It should have a ranking algorithm, which can help a user determine which song might be most appropriate for their desired vibe.
+- [ ] It could be able to have search filters such as “exact phrasing,” which looks through the index for the exact line that has been searched.
+- [X] It could include a video/ audio that is associated with the song on its “page.”
 ~~*It should run without large-scale errors.~~
 *It should take in multiple user inputs, which it can use to search.
 ~~*It should provide the user with a song that aptly matches their inputs.~~